dontkme/EANMD/README.md

    ```
    Main ouput file: `TestMouseMM10_SE28.EANMD.outCombined.txt`

-   **Note:** The default version of EANMD used the US' End and DS Start boundaries to search the reference transcripts.
-If you want to search the  exact coordiantes of US and DS boundaries (contain both Start and End), you could use `EANMD_GENCODE_strict` version.
+   **Note:** The default version of EANMD only used the US End and DS Start boundaries to fuzzy search the reference transcripts.
+If you want to search the exact coordiantes of US and DS boundaries (contain both Start and End), you could use the `EANMD_GENCODE_strict` version.
 2. Filter non-ATG-started transcripts and MXE results.
    ```
    perl EANMDFilterOutSE.pl -o TestMouseMM10_SE28.EANMD.f TestMouseMM10_SE28.EANMD.outCombined.txt